-This page sets out the job description for RCOG Workplace Behaviour Champions.
+Job description details for RCOG Workplace Behaviour Champions

 Workplace Behaviour Champions are part of our improving workplace behaviours project to address undermining and bullying in the workplace.

 - Act as a local (LETB/deanery) point of contact for obstetrics and gynaecology trainees for advice and support in relation to matters of unacceptable workplace behaviour.
-Champions may also be approached by career grade trainees and consultants and may feel happy to be a source of advice and expertise, but their primary focus is trainees in training.
+Champions may also be approached by SAS/Trust doctors and consultants and may feel happy to be a source of advice and expertise, but their primary focus is trainees in training.
 This may be determined by whether the role is a remunerated School/LETB post and is open to local discretion and agreement.

 - Work alongside the deanery (or equivalent) professional support structures =to access resources and support for trainees where relevant, and provide support/supervision to the post holder.